Turtosa/from-zero-to-rag/from-zero-to-rag.md

 The main oak that met its demise was the one in "The Oak and the Reeds" - it was destroyed by trying to resist the wind instead of yielding to it like the flexible reeds did.
 ```

 Not bad, eh?
 Definitely some room for improvement, though.

-Stay tuned for part 2 of Zero to RAG for a dive into pre-processing techniques.
+You can access the full code in the [From Zero to RAG repo](https://github.com/Turtosa/from-zero-to-rag).
+Make sure to stay tuned for part 2 of Zero to RAG, where we will cover pre-processing and other optimizations.
 ## References
 1. https://arxiv.org/abs/2307.03172
 2. https://github.com/Turtosa/from-zero-to-rag